NTBBloodbath/norgolith/README.md

 Run `cargo install --release --path .` to compile and install Norgolith in your `~/.cargo/bin` directory.

+### 🔨 AUR

+Use Arch User Repository helper to install `norgolith-git`.

+`paru -S norgolith-git`

 ### 📦 Nix Package

-You can add norgolith to your NixOS configuration with flakes
+You can add norgolith to your NixOS configuration with flakes.

 <details>
 <summary>Minimal flake.nix for a NixOS configuration:</summary>